RPC (NYSE:RES) Shares Gap Down to $5.39

-RPC, Inc. (NYSE:RES) gapped down before the market opened on Wednesday .
+RPC, Inc. (NYSE:RES) shares gapped down prior to trading on Wednesday .
 The stock had previously closed at $5.39, but opened at $5.24.
-RPC shares last traded at $5.35, with a volume of 1,611 shares traded.
+RPC shares last traded at $5.35, with a volume of 1,611 shares trading hands.

 Separately, Citigroup raised shares of RPC from a “sell” rating to a “neutral” rating in a research report on Monday, September 13th.

-Several institutional investors have recently added to or reduced their stakes in RES.
-Marshall Wace North America L.P. acquired a new position in shares of RPC during the 1st quarter worth about $25,000.
-Royal Bank of Canada increased its stake in shares of RPC by 594.9% during the 2nd quarter.
-Royal Bank of Canada now owns 5,754 shares of the oil and gas company’s stock worth $28,000 after purchasing an additional 4,926 shares during the last quarter.
-Captrust Financial Advisors increased its stake in shares of RPC by 696.4% during the 1st quarter.
-Captrust Financial Advisors now owns 7,964 shares of the oil and gas company’s stock worth $43,000 after purchasing an additional 6,964 shares during the last quarter.
-Moors & Cabot Inc. acquired a new position in shares of RPC during the 1st quarter worth about $60,000.
-Finally, Marshall Wace LLP acquired a new position in shares of RPC during the 2nd quarter worth about $62,000.
+Institutional investors have recently added to or reduced their stakes in the company.
+Marshall Wace North America L.P. acquired a new position in RPC in the 1st quarter valued at about $25,000.
+Royal Bank of Canada grew its stake in RPC by 594.9% in the 2nd quarter.
+Royal Bank of Canada now owns 5,754 shares of the oil and gas company’s stock valued at $28,000 after buying an additional 4,926 shares during the last quarter.
+Captrust Financial Advisors boosted its holdings in RPC by 696.4% in the 1st quarter.
+Captrust Financial Advisors now owns 7,964 shares of the oil and gas company’s stock valued at $43,000 after purchasing an additional 6,964 shares during the period.
+Moors & Cabot Inc. bought a new stake in RPC in the 1st quarter valued at about $60,000.
+Finally, Marshall Wace LLP bought a new stake in RPC in the 2nd quarter valued at about $62,000.
 Institutional investors own 26.79% of the company’s stock.

 RPC, Inc engages in the exploration, production and development of oil and gas properties.
 It operates through the following segments: Technical Services and Support Services.
 The Technical Services segment provides oil and gas, fracturing, acidizing, coiled tubing, snubbing, nitrogen, well control, wireline and fishing services.